-- 35,064,465 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock outstanding as of January 31, 2019, with a weighted-average exercise price of \$1.48 per share (other than 283,177 shares to be issued upon exercise of options to purchase Class B common stock by certain selling stockholders and sold in this offering); - 1,147,500 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock granted after January 31, 2019, with a weighted-average exercise price of \$26.09 per share; - 58,300,889 shares of our Class A common stock reserved for future issuance under our 2019 Equity Incentive Plan (2019 Plan) (including options to purchase 177,150 shares of Class A Common Stock granted after January 31, 2019), which will become effective in connection with this offering, including 34,000,000 new shares plus the number of shares (not to exceed 24,300,889 shares) (i) that remain available for grant of future awards under our 2011 Global Share Plan (2011 Plan), which shares will be added to the shares reserved under the 2019 Plan upon its effectiveness and (ii) any shares underlying outstanding stock awards granted under our 2011 Plan that expire, or are forfeited, cancelled, withheld or reacquired; plus an annual evergreen increase, as more fully described under the terms of the 2019 Plan described in the section titled "Executive Compensation-Equity Plans"; and - 9,000,000 shares of our Class A common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, which includes an annual evergreen increase and will become effective in connection with this offering.
+- 35,064,465 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock outstanding as of January 31, 2019, with a weighted-average exercise price of \$1.48 per share (other than 283,177 shares to be issued upon exercise of options to purchase Class B common stock by certain selling stockholders and sold in this offering); - 1,147,500 shares of our Class B common stock issuable upon the exercise of options to purchase shares of our Class B common stock granted after January 31, 2019, with a weighted-average exercise price of \$26.09 per share; - 58,300,889 shares of our Class A common stock reserved for future issuance under our 2019 Equity Incentive Plan (2019 Plan), which will become effective in connection with this offering, including 34,000,000 new shares plus the number of shares (not to exceed 24,300,889 shares) (i) that remain available for grant of future awards under our 2011 Global Share Plan (2011 Plan), which shares will be added to the shares reserved under the 2019 Plan upon its effectiveness and (ii) any shares underlying outstanding stock awards granted under our 2011 Plan that expire, or are forfeited, cancelled, withheld or reacquired; plus an annual evergreen increase, as more fully described under the terms of the 2019 Plan described in the section titled "Executive Compensation-Equity Plans"; and

+9,000,000 shares of our Class A common stock reserved for future issuance under our 2019 Employee Stock Purchase Plan, which includes an annual evergreen increase and will become effective in connection with this offering.

 To the extent any outstanding options are exercised, there will be further dilution to new investors.
-If all of such outstanding options had been exercised as of January 31, 2019, the pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement would be \$2.24, and total dilution per share to new investors would be \$33.76.
+If all of such outstanding options had been exercised as of January 31, 2019, the pro forma as adjusted net tangible book value per share after this offering and the concurrent private placement would be \$2.16, and total dilution per share to new investors would be \$31.84.

-If the underwriters exercise their over-allotment option in full, our existing stockholders would own 89.7% and the investors purchasing shares of our Class A common stock in this offering and the concurrent private placement would own 10.3% of the total number of shares of our Class A common stock outstanding immediately after completion of this offering and the concurrent private placement.
+If the underwriters exercise their over-allotment option in full, our existing stockholders would own 89.6% and the investors purchasing shares of our Class A common stock in this offering and the concurrent private placement would own 9.2% of the total number of shares of our Class A common stock outstanding immediately after completion of this offering and the concurrent private placement.